TahmidU/AugmentedRealityRoomDesignerV1/README.md

 Ensure that the MySQL database is running.
 Open the project in InteliJ and click the run button.

 ### Android Client Usage
 Click the run button to open the emulator.
-The app will be installing on the emulator shortly.
+The app will install on the emulator shortly.

 ## Future